cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 There does not seem to be any periodic broadcast communication like a **mailing list**.

 [Triage][etcdio-triage] contains instructions for dealing with issues and PRs in the etcd repo.
-These should be in the repo itself, with a pointer from the documentation at most.
+These should be in the repo itself, with a pointer from the documentation troubleshooting section.

 ### Beginner friendly issue backlog